Azure/Industrial-IoT/README.md

         //      }
         //  }

-        // The settings of 'Defaults' in the sample below, are similar to what publisher is
+        // The 'Defaults' object in the sample below, are similar to what publisher is
         // using as its internal default telemetry configuration.
         {
             "Defaults": {